9A8992/JSRFSoundTool/tutorial-windows.md

 # Step 6. - Converting it back
 To convert it back to the XBox readable files use the following command:
-`XboxADPCM WavInput/pv_gum_1.wav WavInput/pv_gum_1.wav` (it will automatically switch between them, if you want to check if your pc wav player plays it if YES its PC wav if not its XBox Wav)
+`XboxADPCM.exe WavInput/pv_gum_1.wav WavInput/pv_gum_1.wav` (it will automatically switch between them, if you want to check if your pc wav player plays it if YES its PC wav if not its XBox Wav)

 # Step 7. - Making it a JSRF Sound file
 To make the modded sounds a jsrf sounds file use the following command:
-`JSRFSoundTool.exe split pv_gum.dat` it will give you the jsrf file in the JSRFOutput folder.
+`JSRFSoundTool.exe join pv_gum.dat` it will give you the jsrf file in the JSRFOutput folder.

 Now you are basically done, if it crashes, its not the same length.